ljbo82/c-cpp-gcc-builder/docs/native.mk.md

 ## Basic usage

-When this makefile is included, it tries to detect native host and expose information through output variables.
+When this makefile is included, it tries to detect native host and expose information through output variables (in the following example is assumed the existence of the variable `CPB_DIR` pointing the directory where the build system is located):

 ```Makefile
 include $(CPB_DIR)/native.mk